10 Best Data Aggregation Tools for 2026 for Your Business Needs

 • User-friendly interface.
 Looker Studio’s interface is very simple and understandable, allowing even non-tech users to elaborate on datasets.

 • A wide availability of dashboard templates.
 There are many dashboard templates for Looker Studio on the web available for free.
 You can select the preferred one, aggregate data from necessary sources, and explore it.
-Such templates are available for practically any department and industry.
+Such templates are available for practically any department or industry.

 Pricing: